Using Macaulay Library media

 Step 1: Search for recordings

-Then you can use the Macaulay Library search box to search for the common name or scientific name of the species you are interested in, or narrow down your results using additional filters.
-Find out more about how to find what you're looking for on our searching for media page.
+Use the Macaulay Library search box to search for the common name or scientific name of the species you are interested in, then narrow down your results using filters.
+For commercial requests, search commercially requestable media by checking the “Commercially requestable media” filter.
+For more help to find what you're looking for, check out our searching for media page.

 If you find a recording that interests you, click on the catalog number link to go to the individual specimen page.
 It’s easy to find the catalog number link if you are viewing results as a list.